jhonatan4878/genius/README.md

 ## 2.2

-Now the game shows the score and the recordScore in each game played while the application is being played.
+Now the game shows the score and the recordScore in each game played while the application is being played;

+17 speed levels.